vbookshelf/Sound2Vibe-Deaf-Music-and-Gaming-Aid/README.md

 <b>Next Step</b>
 <br>
 Check if this prototype solves a real problem for deaf music lovers and gamers.
-In other words ... is there product-market-fit?
+In other words ... can it add real value to people's lives?

 <br>
 To date the development process has been iterative and messy.
 Here are a few failures...